blockiyt/advancedjumpto/README.md

 # AdvancedJumpTO
-AdvancedJumpTO is ja /jumpto Plugin for Minecraft BungeeCord Servers.
+AdvancedJumpTO is a `/jumpto` Plugin for Minecraft BungeeCord Servers.

 # Features

-  - /jumpto <player> -> sends you to the Server the Player is on
+  - `/jumpto <player>` -> sends you to the Server the Player is on
-  - TabComplete with automatical add and remove on Player Join.
+  - TabComplete with automated Playeradd and -remove on Playerjoin or -leave.
   - fully customizable!